 A basic vision screening is just that, basic.
 It takes a functional vision exam to really understand how well a person can use their eyes.

-Family Eye Care provides a professional eye and vision examination that includes a comprehensive assessment of visual information processing, binocular function and other visual skills.
+Family Eye Care provides a comprehensive eye and functional vision examination that includes the assessment of visual information processing, binocular function and other essential visual skills.

 Why Is a Functional Vision Exam Important?

 All too often, it is an undiagnosed vision problem that causes problems with keeping focus at a distance (such as the board), or problems maintaining concentration.
 This can cause frustration and boredom and can often be responsible for an overlooked component of a child’s diagnosis with ADD/ADHD.